Blendify/blender-manual/blender_docs/manual/render/output/video.rst

 you can see some of the output of the encoding process.
 You will see even more output if you execute Blender as ``blender -d``.

+Presets
-You can use the presets, DV, SVCD, DVD, etc. which choose optimum settings for you for that type of output, or you can manually select the format (MPEG-1, MPEG-2, MPEG-4, AVI, Quicktime (if installed), DV, H.264, or Xvid (if installed).
-You must have the proper codec installed on your computer for Blender to be able to call it and use it to compress the video stream.
+   You can use the presets, which choose optimum settings for you for that type of output.
 Format
    Video container or file type.
 For a list of all available options see :doc:`video formats </data_system/files/media/video_formats>`.